dragon-fire-fly/venom/README.md

 - [Git](https://git-scm.com/) for source code management
 - [Balsamiq](https://balsamiq.com/) for creating wireframes at the start of the project to help guide HTML and CSS coding
 - [Photopea](https://www.photopea.com/) for cropping some of the photos
-- CSS grid for positioning elements within the style.css file
+- CSS grid for positioning elements and improved responsiveness within the style.css file
-- --root values in the style.css file for consistency and ease of alteration of colours and fonts
+- `root` values in the style.css file for consistency and ease of alteration of colours and fonts

 [Back to Top](#contents)